 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

-A: I composed and submitted a track for a study on music’s effects on mental health.
-Afterwards, I was told that my music had a meaningful impact on at least one patient.
+A: I composed and submitted a piece for a study exploring the effects of music on mental health.
+What made the project especially meaningful was learning afterward that the music had a positive impact on at least one patient.
+Knowing that my work contributed to someone's well-being remains one of the most rewarding experiences of my career.

 Q: What are you working on at the moment?